dmasad/StoryletManager/Readme.md

 - [X] Generating potential storylets based on state
 - [X] Filtering to N storylets based on priority
+  - [ ] Don't assume priority is an integer
 - [X] Allowing some storylets to interrupt and take priority
 - [ ] Track storylet history (e.g. to prevent repetition)
   - [ ]  Storylets bound to specific data